ibbles/LearningUnreal/Event Dispatcher.md

 Other objects can get a callback when the Event Dispatcher is triggered.
 We say that the Event Dispatcher dispatches an [[Event]].

+An Event Dispatcher is a mechanism used to implement an event-driven system.
+An Event Dispatcher is a type of [[Delegate]].

+# Blueprint

 An Event Dispatcher is created from the My Blueprint panel of the [[Blueprint Editor]].
 Give the new Event Dispatcher a name.